-The security objectives for the TOE: O.PACE makes it possible to use a secure communication path for the communication between the terminals and the TOE.
+The security objectives for the TOE: O.BAC and O.PACE make it possible to use a secure communication path for the communication between the terminals and the TOE.
 Thus the threat of disclosure and alteration of the communication data of T.Communication_Attack can be diminished to an adequate level for the practical use.